Asthma in children

 Technology Enhanced integrAted asthMa care (TEAM-care)

 Digital tools could enable better use of asthma medication and collect data to allow clinicians to provide enhanced care to children with asthma.
-To evaluate the potential impact of these technologies, a consortium between King’s College London, Queen Mary University and the University of Plymouth will evaluate a new digital pathway examining two commercial products, Wheezo and Propellor Health.
+To evaluate the potential impact of these technologies, a consortium between King’s College London, Queen Mary University and the University of Plymouth is evaluating a new digital pathway examining two commercial products, Wheezo and Propellor Health.

 This £1.9m programme is funded by the National Institute for Health and Care Research (NIHR) i4i Challenge Awards and is called, ‘Technology Enhanced integrAted asthMa care (TEAM-care).’
 It aims to set a gold standard for evidence-based, digital interventions to help children, families and healthcare professionals, control and reduce the risks of asthma.